REL 275 - banner

 Choose one of the doctrines we discussed from the Book of Mormon and develop a few personal impressions about it.
 Discuss how it influenced your life during this semester.
 Alternatively, you may start with a topic of your choice--something very relevant to you at this time--and then discuss how the doctrines we discussed in this Book of Mormon class help you better understand that topic of your choice.

 Feel free to consult with me on how to develop this response paper.
 I am your "number 1" resource.
-Come to my office, "chat" with me via e-mail, call me on the phone, etc. But please, avoid "half-baked," simplistic, childish, "fluffy" nonsense.
+Chat with me via Zoom, e-mail, call me on the phone, etc. But please, avoid "half-baked," simplistic, childish, "fluffy" nonsense.
 Make sure you read my handout "A Few Ideas for Outstanding Academic Papers"

 The paper should be no longer than 3 pages (double-spaced, using a 12-point font, and 1 inch margins).